jitsi/jitsi-videobridge/doc/sfu.md

 ## Bandwidth Distributions

-The `BitrateController` is attached to a _destination_ `VideoChannel` and it orchestrates the bandwidth adaptivity towards its attached endpoint (the endpoint of the attached video channel).
-The bitrate controller "reacts" (see `BitrateController#update`) on different events such as endpoints joining or leaving the call, the available bandwidth estimation changing, the active speaker changing, the viewport of a projected source changing, etc. Reacting to such an event is a multistep process with the end-goal of delivering to its attached endpoint the best overall video quality within the limits set by the bandwidth estimation and the options set by the endpoint.
+The `BitrateController` is attached to a _destination_ `VideoChannel` and it orchestrates the bandwidth adaptivity towards the endpoint of the attached video channel.
+The `BitrateController` "reacts" (see `BitrateController#update`) to different events such as endpoints joining or leaving the call, the available bandwidth estimation changing, the active speaker changing, the viewport of a projected source changing, etc. Reacting to events is a multistep process with the end-goal of delivering the best overall video quality to its attached endpoint within limits set by the bandwidth estimation and the options set by the endpoint.

-The first step is to produce a bitrate allocation for each video source of each sender for each receiver in a call (see `SourceBitrateAllocation`).
-This step essentially determines which bitstream (encoding) will be forwarded for each of the projected sources.
+The first step is to produce a bitrate allocation for each sender's video source for each receiver in a call (see `SourceBitrateAllocation`).
+This step determines which bitstream (encoding) to forward to each projected source.

 The next step is to update the list of video source projections that it maintains (see `AdaptiveSourceProjection`) with the newly computed quality targets.
 It is then the responsibility of the specific adaptive source projection instances to strive to achieve the target quality.
-The specific way of achieving the target quality depends on the video source codec and on the encodings that the video source is offering.
+The particular way of achieving the target quality depends on the video source codec and on the encodings that the video source is offering.
 The offered encodings and the codec used are orthogonal concepts.
-An endpoint can be configured to send two encodings and it has the option to change the codec that its using on the fly and pass from VP8 to H264.
+An endpoint can be configured to send two encodings, and it has the option to change the codec used on the fly and pass from VP8 to H264.
-The specific handling of the different codec in order to achieve the different qualities is implemented in the different specializations of the `AdaptiveSourceProjectionContext` interface.
+The specific handling of the different codec to achieve the different qualities is implemented in the different specializations of the `AdaptiveSourceProjectionContext` interface.

 ## Bugs

-While RTCP termination and bandwidth distribution are essential group conferencing features they are not desirable and they may degrade the quality of service in one-on-one calls.
+While RTCP termination and bandwidth distribution are essential to group conferencing, they are not desirable and may degrade service quality in one-on-one calls.
 Unfortunately, there is no way to disable these advanced features at the moment, i.e. it is not possible to make the JVB behave as a translator [[RFC7667]], not even for one-on-one calls.
-Due to this limitation it is recommended to use a TURN server [[TURN]] to relay one-to-one calls for optimal conferencing experience.
+Due to this limitation, a TURN server [[TURN]] should relay one-to-one requests for the optimal conferencing experience.

 [MCS]: https://www.w3.org/TR/mediacapture-streams
 [WEBRTC]: https://www.w3.org/TR/webrtc/